uludag/hspsdb-indexer/README.md

 ### How do I get set up? ###

-* Install Elasticsearch or have a cloud provided service (e.g. see Red Hat Cloud services)
+* Install Elasticsearch or have a cloud provided service (e.g. see Red Hat Cloud services).
+  If you are new to Elasticsearch you may find Elasticsearch kopf plugin useful to understand and admin your server, https://github.com/lmenezes/elasticsearch-kopf

 * Clone this repository